soulspace-org/overarch/README.md

 Rationale
 ---------

-C4 models are great to vizualize an architecture on different levels of detail with the various diagrams types.
+UML and C4 models are great to vizualize an architecture on different levels of detail with the various diagrams types.
 The value lies in an expressive description and visualization of an architecture with different views.

 But the models used for diagram generation with the existing tools are not models in the sense of generality.
 Especially if you describe your model in